Hongweihuo-Lab/CGraphIndex/README.md

 ### LDBC date sets
 The directory /home/hzt/data/ \ is the directory for the LDBC Datasets.
-There are also several folders in the LDBCxx directory (/home/hzt/data/LDBCxx) under this directory, the important folders of which include:
+There are also several folders in the LDBCxx directory (/home/hzt/data/LDBCxx) under this directory, where the important folders include:

 ## Paper